Codingnoob001/FlashCard_App/README.md

 ## Lab 1

 ### App Description
-A flash card app that asks the user a question. few features were implemented.
+A flash card app, built with kotlin, that asks the user a question and changes color when buttons are clicked.

 ### App Walk-though